sajjadlaghari/sajjadlaghari/README.md

 ##### ✓ Other Skills:
     ```GitHub ```

-Programming became my passion after enrolment in bachelor’s program of computer software engineering.
+Programming became my passion after enrolment in bachelor’s program of Computer Science.

 I spent 4+ years in pursuing my passion by fully focusing on crafting rich experience in Front End and Back End for different Companies as full time and part time and Freelance job.

-Currently, I am working as a full time Full Stack Developer at TeamX Pakistan located in Karachi Pakistan.
+Currently, I am working as a full time Full Stack Developer.

 I’m exceptionally obsessive and multi-disciplined developer who only cares about quality work and code.